 I realize that quote evokes strong emotions too.
 While some may attribute their book collection to their wisdom, it is not necessarily true that all books are clutter either.
 We’ll get to more of that later.

-4. Plan to read it or lend it
+4. Plan to read it, lend it, or reference it

 For some people, this is actually a realistic plan that they will carry out.
-There are people who reread books or like to lend out their favorites to family and friends.
+There are people who re-read books or like to lend out their favorites to family and friends or reference them from time to time.

-For others it is well intended plan that doesn’t get carried through.
+For others, it is a well-intended plan that doesn’t get carried through.
 They want to use their resource library or lend it, but the reality is that it rarely happens.

 5. Books as decor